raghunandanr487-collab/RTLTOGDSCOMEON-/assest/week3/post_synthasis of vsdbabysoc.md

    ### Key Points of Gate-Level Simulation (GLS) for BabySoC

-   - 1. Timing-Aware Verification:
+   - 1.Timing-Aware Verification:
    GLS uses Standard Delay Format (SDF) files to include real timing information, ensuring that       the SoC meets timing constraints.
 This helps verify that the design behaves correctly under        practical conditions.

  - 2. Post-Synthesis Design Validation:
 Gate-Level Simulation confirms that the logical functionality of the design remains accurate after synthesis.
 It also helps detect potential issues such as glitches or metastability in the synthesized netlist.

 - 3. Simulation Tools: